4 Key Things Career Centers Should Tell Students about ChatGPT

 But rather than make it a dry recitation of AI facts (“This is how an LLM works…”), I suggest turning it into an interactive workshop like so:

-Start with the broad frameworks I shared above:
+• Start with the following broad framework:

 1:1 Coaching Sessions